kFo/reference/lexical_structure.rst

 Symbols are static tokens that are used in term notations and commands.
 They can be both keyword-like (e.g. the :keyword:`have <structured_proofs>` keyword) or use arbitrary Unicode characters.

 Command tokens are static tokens that prefix any top-level declaration or action.
-They are usually keyword-like, with transitory commands like :keyword:`#print` prefixed by an additional ``#``.
+They are usually keyword-like, with transitory commands like :keyword:`#print <instructions>` prefixed by an additional ``#``.
 The set of built-in commands is listed in the :numref:`Chapter %s <other_commands>` section.

-Users can dynamically extend the sets of both symbols (via the commands listed in :numref:`quoted_symbols`) and command tokens (via the :keyword:`[user_command]` attribute).
+Users can dynamically extend the sets of both symbols (via the commands listed in :numref:`quoted_symbols`) and command tokens (via the :keyword:`[user_command] <attributes>` attribute).

 .. _identifiers: